surendersampath/motor_controller/README.md

 Run the test executable inside the testsuite.
 ```

 Note : The application executable "app" is also present at the root of the directory to view the output.

+To make config changes to the app, please modify main.c